 When we think of health and wellness, we think about the body.
 We overlook the mind and the spirit.
-So, a holistic approach is one that includes our physical, mental and spiritual health.
-See how to create a robust plan that includes all elements.
+So, a holistic approach includes our physical, mental, and spiritual health.
+See how to create a robust plan that consists of the necessary elements.

 Whole Health Goal

-This is a plan for holistic wellness with targets or goals for the body, mind, and spirit.
-This is a common-sense strategy that corresponds directly with the six dimensions of wellness as defined by the World Health Organization (1).
+A holistic wellness plan includes targets or goals for the body, mind, and spirit.
+It’s a practical strategy that corresponds directly with the six dimensions of wellness defined by the World Health Organization (1).

 Maximizing your health requires a diligent effort.
 Everything we do depends on our level of health and wellness.
-The healthier we are the more options we have in life.
-Dr. Hettler (of the WHO) describes the six dimensions of health and wellness in the following categories:
+The healthier we are, the more options we have in life.
+Dr. Hettler (of the WHO) describes the six dimensions or elements of health and wellness in the following categories:

 In this way, we can assess the wellness of mind, body, and spirit.
 A whole health goal requires you to do three things.

 1) Assess Your Health

 3) Work your Plan and Adjust as Needed

 Assess Your Health